Associate Degree in General Studies Pattern II & III

 1. Area of Emphasis

-• Choose an Area of Emphasis from one of four options listed below (Arts and Humanities, Liberal Studies, Natural Sciences or Mathematics, or Social and Behavioral Sciences);
+Select and complete the coursework from one of four Areas of Emphasis listed below (Arts and Humanities, Liberal Studies, Natural Sciences or Mathematics, or Social and Behavioral Sciences).

-• At least 6 units of the 18 units required for the Area of Emphasis must be completed within a single discipline.
+• At least 6 of the 18 units required for the area of emphasis must be completed within a single discipline.

 • Natural Sciences (3 units),